 Spinal cord nerve stimulation is activated through a tiny metallic box that is placed just under the skin.
 While it is considered a surgical procedure, it is minimally invasive, allowing for a quicker recovery than more invasive back surgeries.
 If, at any point in the future following the procedure, you decide that you would rather explore alternative pain management treatments, spinal cord stimulation is completely reversible.
 You get the benefits of reduced pain sensations without the risks that may be presented with other more invasive methods or medication options.

-Spinal cord nerve stimulation gives patients their lives back by increasing mobility and quality of life through improved pain relief.
+Spinal cord nerve stimulation increases mobility and quality of life through improved pain relief.
 Spinal cord nerve stimulation uses electrical waves to block pain signals from ever reaching the brain.
 Instead of pain, patients can feel a tingling sensation often referred to as light paresthesia.
-Best of all, modern advances in the spinal cord nerve stimulation technology are allowing patients to increase or decrease the amount of electrical energy needed.
+Modern advances in the spinal cord nerve stimulation technology are allowing patients to increase or decrease the amount of electrical energy needed.
 You can customize your therapy and pain relief through an adjustable remote that modifies the therapy settings.

 Alternative to Opioids

 As an alternative to Opioids, Spinal cord stimulation allows an individual the choice to pursue a treatment that is not addictive.
 With recent changes in physician prescribing policies, spinal cord nerve stimulation offers the opportunity for patients to control their pain effectively, and in many cases reducing or eliminating opioid use.
 Instead of increasing the dosage amount of an opioid, the individual may adjust the Spinal cord stimulation using the remote.